About us

 Terry Alves-Hunter

-• Terry Alves-Hunter refers to herself as a SHE-EO= She Empowers Everyone.
+Terry Alves-Hunter refers to herself as a SHE-EO= She Empowers Everyone.
 As a trained auditor for legal compliance she has used those skills to advocate for children and families.
-She is also a Certified Peer Support Specialist for children’s mental health, special education advocate and racial justice warrior.
-She is committed to removing the stigma attached to mental health, trauma and racial trauma as it pertains to children and youth.
+She is also a Certified Peer Support Specialist for children’s mental health, special education advocate and justice warrior.
+She is committed to removing the stigma attached to mental health, and trauma as it pertains to children and youth.
 As a black woman who has benefited from “light” privilege she has the lived experience of how different the degree of melanin has been addressed in mental health.

 Dachon Duval

-• Dachon "D" Duvall is a certified peer specialist and trained recovery coach.
+Dachon "D" Duvall is a certified peer specialist and trained recovery coach.
 He has worked for major mental health agencies in and around the Boston area.
-He believes in total health care, equity care.
+He believes in total health care.
 Dachon researches and advises on multiple projects and laws geared towards the improvement of mental health services, especially for areas where information and access is limited.
 He is passionate about mental health and addiction care for all.

 Kate Misher